Reader Dean Thrasher

 we use the natural key of CONTACTID + EMAILADDRESS we

-which saves a JOIN when we
+already have the contact id which saves a JOIN when we

 are after CONTACTS details, and, unless we want to know